matsuolab/CMU-MultimodalSDK/README.md

 # News

+--> Version 1.2.0 released.
+Allowing for compression, and improving the computational sequence modules.

 --> **Code for Factorized Multimodal Transformer** is released here (current SOTA on MOSI, IEMOCAP minus happy, POM): https://github.com/A2Zadeh/Factorized-Multimodal-Transformer